twitter-together/action/docs/01-create-twitter-app.md

 ## Save credentials

 "read and write" permissions are required.
-If you change the permission you must re-generate tokens for the change to take effect
+When you have created your app, open `app settings` and set app permissions to "Read & Write".
+If you change the permission you must re-generate tokens for the change to take effect.

 Open your app’s "Keys and tokens" tab.
 In the "Access token & access token secret" section, press the "Create" button.
-After that you will see all four credentials required for `twitter-together`
+After that you will see all four credentials required for `twitter-together`.

 ![](twitter-04-keys-and-tokens.png)